 Quickly research a database of commonly asked questions, use the knowledge base, view clinical examples (vignettes) and submit an electronic inquiry directly to CPT experts.
 Register now or log in to select a package, start using the knowledge base or submit an electronic inquiry.

-The Centers for Medicare & Medicaid Services offer a free search for Relative Value Units (RVU) for every CPT code.
+The Centers for Medicare & Medicaid Services offer a free search (CPT code lookup) for Relative Value Units (RVU) for every CPT code.

 Users can also request a CPT/RVU Data File license from the AMA to easily import codes and descriptions into existing claims and medical billing systems.

-All AMA print resources are available in eBook format also.
+All AMA print resources are available in eBook format.

 CPT® is a registered trademark of the American Medical Association.